Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

+The idempotents for each vertex are independent of the choice of path because all paths to the same vertex differ by non-adjacent squares.
+In particular, note that the $\bx$-coordinates for $\idem[21423]$ and $\idem[21324]$ coincide, so these two idempotents are equivalent under \autoref{D:ConstructionChoice}.(e).
+Note that the idempotent diagrams $\idem[21423]$ and $\idem[21324]$ are not equal because they have different residue sequences.
+The equivalence of these two idempotents is symptomatic of~$\WAc[5](X)$ not being cellular. \end{Example}

-The next definition associates a diagram in the wKLRW algebra to the face permutations of \autoref{D:ConstructionPermBasisAdSquares}.
-Recall from \autoref{D:FiniteTypesSSPerm} that a face permutation of a two color face is the equivalence class of permutations that act in the same way on the residue sequence of a given path.
+The next definition associates diagrams in the wKLRW algebra to the face permutations of \autoref{D:ConstructionPermutationDiagrams}.
+Recall from \autoref{D:FiniteTypesSSPerm} that a two color face permutation is an equivalence class of permutations that act in the same way on the residue sequence of a given path.
 The next definition implicitly chooses an equivalence class representative for each face permutation.
 We also need to consider related $1$-color relations, which correspond to the nil-Hecke case.